geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The cold restraints of state and regal pride;
 Mirth at the table sate, a welcome guest,
 And darkness clos'd unmark'd upon the feast.
-When lo ! on every side, a sudden light
+When lo! on every side, a sudden light
 From lamps unnumber'd burst upon the sight, 900

 While echoing from a thousand fairy bowers,